 “SLU competes in a high-level conference in the Atlantic 10, and the women’s basketball program is on the right path toward becoming a dominant force,” Reese said.
 “I believe in coach Stone’s vision and in the work ethic it will take to raise the program to new heights.”

 Reese was part of a coaching staff that guided SIUE to a 19-12 record and second place (13-3) in the Ohio Valley Conference in 2014-15.
 She helped develop guard Shronda Butts, who earned first-team All-Conference honors.

 Reese began her collegiate coaching career with a two-year stint as an assistant at Webster, where she helped lead the Gorloks to the championship game of the 2013 St. Louis Intercollegiate Athletic Conference tournament.
 She also coached one year in St. Louis’ Normandy school district and one summer with the Kingdom Hoops Academy AAU team in Ankeny, Iowa.

 Following her graduation from Cardinal Ritter College Prep in St. Louis, Reese was a four-year letter winner at Drake University.
 She was a Missouri Valley Conference All-Freshman selection in 2006, an All-Conference performer in 2009 (first team) and 2010 (second team), and a Bulldogs captain as a junior and senior.

 Reese is a 2010 graduate of Drake with a bachelor’s degree in business administration.
 She is pursuing a master’s degree in education at Greenville College.
-The former Jordann Plummer, she married Ryan Reese in 2017.
+The former Jordann Plummer and her husband, Ryan, have a baby girl, Bailey.